IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.1.1 Event Handling Requirements

+TODO: Add text to explain how to parse the table column 3 and 4 in shall statements.
+- Use "able to" language
+- Move Column 2 to the back

 The Image Display shall handle the events according to the event handling requirements defined in Table 1:XX.1.1.1.1-1:

 **Table 1:XX.1.1.1.1-1**: Event Handling Requirements